Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements: Appendix

 \subsection{Proof of Theorem \ref{thm:identifiability}}

-In our previous works \cite{shi2020subnetworks,shi2020partial}, the concept of disconnecting sets has been used as a key enabler for the identifiability analysis and signal allocation problem in a single module setting.
+In our previous works \cite{shi2020subnetworks,shi2020partial}, the concept of disconnecting sets has been used as a key enabler for analyzing network identifiability and addressing the excitation and measurement allocation problem within a single module setting.
 In this paper, we also capitalize on the properties of disconnecting sets to prove the identifiability conditions for a full network in Theorem~\ref{thm:identifiability}.

 Before proving Theorem~\ref{thm:identifiability}, two important properties of disconnecting sets are recapped from \cite{schrijver2003book,shi2020subnetworks,shi2020partial}.
 First, the concept of disconnecting sets is closely related to vertex disjoint paths, as presented in the well-known Menger’s theorem. \begin{theorem}\cite{schrijver2003book} Let $\mathcal{X}$ and $\mathcal{Y}$ be two vertex subsets in a directed graph $\mathcal{G}$.
 Let $\mathcal{D}$ be a minimum disconnecting set from $\mathcal{X}$ to $\mathcal{Y}$.
 Then,